 Procedures to restore and improve blood flow

-Omega-3 fatty acids are a type of unsaturated fatty acid that's thought to reduce inflammation throughout the body.
-Omega-3 fatty acids can help lower your blood pressure and may reduce your risk of heart attack.
+Omega-3 fatty acids are a type of unsaturated fatty acid that's thought to reduce inflammation throughout the body, a contributing factor to coronary artery disease.

 Lifestyle and home remedies

 Lifestyle changes can help you prevent or slow the progression of coronary artery disease.

 In addition to healthy lifestyle changes, remember the importance of regular medical checkups.
 Some of the main risk factors for coronary artery disease — high cholesterol, high blood pressure and diabetes — have no symptoms in the early stages.
 Early detection and treatment can set the stage for a lifetime of better heart health.